How To Find Internal Links to a Page (3 Proven Methods)

 Screenshot of LinkStorm's dashboard with arrow to the Pages tab

-This will list the pages crawled on your website, featuring essential site metrics like impressions, average ranking in search results, and clickthrough rate.
-LinkStorm also identifies the page’s click depth or how close the page is to the homepage.
+This will show all the pages on your website, including essential site metrics like impressions, average ranking in search results, and clickthrough rate.

-You can also toggle the column settings to remove or add more columns.
+LinkStorm also identifies the page’s click depth or how many clicks it takes to reach the page from the homepage.
+Users can also toggle the column settings to remove or add more columns.

 Screenshot of LinkStorm's Pages Tab with highlights on 'Links In' and 'Link Juice'

-The numbers shown in the Links In column represent the number of contextual links pointing to the URL.
-Meanwhile, the Links Out column indicates the number of outbound links on the content.
+For the benefit of this discussion, we’ll focus on the “Links In” column, which represents the number of internal links pointing to the URL.
+Meanwhile, the “Links Out” column indicates the number of outbound links from a page.

 Screenshot of LinkStorm tool showing contextual links pointing to Link Juice in SEO resource